boom-lab/boomlab-website/_members/shawnee-traylor.md

 <br>
 <br>
 ####A member of the BOOMLAB since 2019,
-Shawnee is earning her doctorate in chemical oceanography, specializing on using **dissolved gases to better understand the ocean's role in regulating global climate**.
+Shawnee is earning her doctorate in chemical oceanography and specializes in using **dissolved gases to better understand the ocean's role in regulating global climate**.
 <br>
 #### Her thesis work focuses on:
 - novel methods to measure dissolved gases